-Chemical additives containing active functional groups that improve the adhesion of the asphalt binder to the surface of the aggregate
+Additives containing active functional groups that improve the adhesion of the asphalt binder to the surface of the aggregate.

-Involves the introduction of small amounts of water in either the hot asphalt binder or hot mix asphalt which creates a temporary high volume asphalt foam that increases the binder ability to coat the aggregate before the binder returns to its original properties.
+An asphalt mixture manufacturing process, which involves the the introduction of small amounts of water to either the hot asphalt binder or hot mix asphalt which creates a temporary high volume asphalt foam that increases the binder ability to coat the aggregate before the binder returns to its original properties.

-A specialized chemical additive that react selectively with hydrogen sulfide and prevents the formation of toxic hydrogen sulfide gas
+Asphalt additive that reacts selectively with hydrogen sulfide and prevents the formation of toxic hydrogen sulfide gas.

 Additives designed to reduce the odor coming from hot asphalt binder and/or hot mix asphalt by either masking the odor or by chemically neutralizing the odor causing compounds in the asphalt binder.